Analytix-Software-Tools/ftm-cloud/README.md

 language identifier.
 This is used to display the errors and descriptions in the live documentation.

-## TODO
+## TODO - READ
+This repository is a work in progress.
+There are several features planned for the near future but not yet implemented to keep in mind when browsing this public repo:
-* Implement Celery task queue services/controller/system
+* Implement Celery task queue services/controller/system (in development)
 * Implement endpoints that would trigger batch jobs
-* Integrate with Keycloak authentication system and support SSO in React app
+* Integrate with Keycloak authentication system and support SSO in React app (testing via docker-compose temporarily)
-* Separation of the data layer could be better... as of now, services are largely responsible to sanitize before defined even though they are inherited in most cases, probably want to isolate the logic
+* Separation of the data layer could be better... as of now, services are largely responsible to sanitize before defined even though they are inherited in most cases, may want to isolate the logic into a Repository/DAO pattern to decouple from service logic
 =======